javisantana/javisantana.com/_micro/2019-06-30-joinable-api.md

 ## Joinable API

+TLDR: nowadays any software service depends on others.
+The problem is your data ends up being distributed and there is no easy way to join those different sources easily.
+I'm proposing a "joinable API" to fix that problem.

 ### Data lock-in

 We have been talking about the vendor lock-in for years, where once you start using a provider it's